How to reset CMOS or BIOS settings

 If the steps above do not reset the CMOS settings, we suggest removing the CMOS battery, which causes the computer to forget all CMOS settings, including the password.
 Wait 5 minutes after removing the battery, then put the battery back into the motherboard and turn on the computer.

-If your computer does not have a CMOS battery or you're unable to find it, you'll need to do a hard reset on the CMOS using a jumper or dip switch on the motherboard.
+If the CMOS battery cannot be found, you need to do a hard reset on the CMOS using a jumper or DIP switch on the motherboard.
 Information on finding these is in your computer or motherboard documentation.